Powerlearnproject/se-day1-assignment-Mary2020-cloud/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

 The systematic approach to designing, developing, testing, deploying, and maintaining software systems using engineering principles.
 It focuses on creating efficient, reliable, scalable, and secure software that meets user needs and industry standards.
-Software engineering helps with the following
+Software engineering helps with the following:

 1.Boosts Efficiency & Automation – Reduces manual work, increases productivity.
 2.Drives Innovation – Powers AI, cloud computing, and new tech solutions.
 3.Ensures Security & Reliability – Protects against cyber threats and system failures.